remarkjs/remark/packages/remark-cli/readme.md

 export default remarkConfig
 ```

-Here’s a YAML example that can be placed in `.remarkrc.yml`:
+This is the same configuration in YAML, which can be placed in `.remarkrc.yml`:

 ```yml
 settings: